ProblemBears/TheBearLibrary/Unreal Engine/Projects/MultiplayerGame.md

     3. Synchronization
         * We need to make sure that what Player 1 sees is the same as what Player 2 sees

+### Meet the Client-Server Model
+- Input and State
+    * `State` is the information that eventually is used to render the "state of the world"
+    * It gets combined with some `Actions` the player(s) may want to do based on the current `State`, which in turn yields a new `State`.
+So on and so forth.
+- A simple naive way to implement multiplayer is `Peer-to-Peer` -
+    * A server has to wait for every players Input before it can change the state.
+This relies on waiting for the slowest person in terms of their connection speed (not their input speed)
+- Instead of connecting directly to other players we can instead use the `Client-Server` model -
+    * All players send their input to the server which has an `authorative state` that in turn sends the changes each client has to implement in their own internal `client state`
+- Creating a Server and connecting with Clients using Command Prompt -
+    - To create a Server using your Command Prompt type something like :
+        ```cmd
+        "E:\Applications\Unreal Engine\Main\UE_5.0\Engine\Binaries\Win64\UnrealEditor.exe" "E:\Perforce\P4_Workspaces\jonathan_UE-PuzzlePlatforms\PuzzlePlatforms.uproject" /Game/ThirdPerson/Maps/ThirdPersonMap?listen -server -log
+        ```
+    - To connect to that server as a Client using your Command Prompt type something like (for as many players as you want) :
+        ```cmd
+        "E:\Applications\Unreal Engine\Main\UE_5.0\Engine\Binaries\Win64\UnrealEditor.exe" "E:\Perforce\P4_Workspaces\jonathan_UE-PuzzlePlatforms\PuzzlePlatforms.uproject" 127.0.0.1 -game
+        ```
 <!----------------------------------------------------------------------------------------------------------------->
 <h2 align="center" id="menu-system"> Menu System </h2>